In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Theoretical Model

-For the calculation of the in-medium $\Delta\to N\pi$ decay width and $\pi N\to \Delta $ cross section, we use the quasiparticle approximation~\cite{Baym1976} by the replacing $m_i \to m^*_i$ and $p_i \to p^*_i$ ($i$ could be nucleon or $\Delta$)in their formula.
-The effective momentum can be written as $\textbf{p}_i^*=\textbf{p}_i$ since the spatial components of vector field vanish in the rest nuclear matter, i.e., $\mathbf{\Sigma}=0$.
+For the calculation of the in-medium $\Delta\to N\pi$ decay widths and $\pi N\to \Delta $ cross sections, we used the quasiparticle approximation~\cite{Baym1976} by replacing $m_i \to m^*_i$ and $p_i \to p^*_i$ ($i$ could be nucleon or $\Delta$) in their formula.
+The effective momentum can be written as $\textbf{p}_i^*=\textbf{p}_i$ given that the spatial components of the vector field vanish in the rest nuclear matter, i.e., $\mathbf{\Sigma}=0$.
 Thus, in the mean field approach, the effective energy reads